approov/quickstart-cloudflare_approov-worker/workers/approov-token/README.md

 wrangler secret put --env staging APPROOV_LOGGING_ENABLED
 ```

-> **NOTE:**: You need to create the environment variable `APPROOV_LOGGING_ENABLED` in each environment you want to run the Approov token worker with logging enabled.
+> **NOTE:**: You need to run this command in each environment you want to run the Approov token worker with logging enabled.

 ### View the Secrets in the Cloudfare Dashboard